dcoeurjo/CorrectedNormalCurrent/README.md

 header and provide your own `RealVector` and 3x3 matrix operation implementations.

-As an example, we also provide a stand-alone implementation of some formulas using [eigen](https://eigen.tuxfamily.org) in [CorrectedNormalCurrentFormulaEigen.h](https://github.com/dcoeurjo/CorrectedNormalCurrent/blob/master/CorrectedNormalCurrentFormulaEigen.h).
+As an example, we also provide a stand-alone implementation (BSD License 2.0) of some formulas using [eigen](https://eigen.tuxfamily.org) in [CorrectedNormalCurrentFormulaEigen.h](https://github.com/dcoeurjo/CorrectedNormalCurrent/blob/master/CorrectedNormalCurrentFormulaEigen.h).

 To use this project, just clone it (with submodule):